ionStici/react/mds/react/new-react-project.md

 - `src/` folder for the actual application code.

-- `src/App.jsx` contains a function component that returns JSX and which is exported so that `src/main.jsx` could import and render it in the browser.
+- `src/App.jsx` contains a function component that returns JSX and which is exported so that `src/main.jsx` could import and render it.

 - `index.html` is the HTML document into which react will insert all the content.